-This article looks at QROPS: a case in point, and examines the technical aspects of such a vehicle.
+This article looks at a QROPS case example, and examines the technical aspects of such a vehicle.
 A QROPS or Qualifying Recognised Overseas Pension Scheme is quite a mouthful, but put simply it is a transfer of an individual pension fund from one country to another.
 EU legislation exists which enables these transfers, although individual countries can decide for themselves whether to allow them or not.

 Currently only the UK has completed the necessary local legislation to allow unfettered access to transfer, however in time I believe all countries will have to enact also.
 Clearly it’s very important for anyone considering transferring their pension to be fully aware of how the legislation affects them personally, and I would always advise using the services of suitably qualified advisers to make the initial assessment.